Google Admin Console Settings: Best Practices for Education

 Managed Bookmarks and Bookmark Bar

 This setting allows you to push a preset list of bookmarks to users on Chrome on desktop and mobile devices.
 These bookmarks will appear in a folder on Chrome's bookmark bar.
-You may want to create bookmarks for your school’s online portal or different websites your students will use often.
-We recommend enabling the bookmark bar and disabling bookmark editing so that students can’t delete or change the bookmarks you choose.
+You may want to create bookmarks for your school’s online portal or websites your students use often.
+Promevo recommends enabling the bookmark bar and disabling bookmark editing so that students can’t delete or change the bookmarks you choose.

 Bookmark settings in the Google Admin Console